 - A young, professional dancer injures her knee and can never dance professionally again.
 She decides if she can’t move to the music, she’ll make it.
 Which instrument does she choose and why?

-Enjoy these creative writing prompts, rock on, and keep on writing!
+Enjoy these creative writing prompts, rock on, and keep writing!

-Do you find these creative writing prompts useful?
+Did these creative writing prompts inspire you?
 Got any prompts or writing ideas to share?
 Leave a comment!

 Animals have played a huge role in literature throughout history.
 They appear in poems and stories, and plenty of nonfiction works have been written about animals and humans’ experiences with animals.